jononovo/Agent-16-250414/MIGRATION.md

 1. Exporting all data from database tables
 2. Importing data while maintaining referential integrity
 3. Updating references in JSON data (like workflow.flowData) to match new IDs if needed
+4. Automatic conversion of date string fields to proper Date objects during import

+### Date Field Handling

+The migration utility includes automatic date field processing:
+- A `processDateFields` helper function properly converts string dates to JavaScript Date objects
+- Handled date fields include: `createdAt`, `updatedAt`, `startedAt`, `completedAt`
+- This prevents common errors like `value.toISOString is not a function` during database imports
+- The conversion happens during the import process before insertion into the database

 ## Troubleshooting